Matt-Newton998/Mod03_Grades_Project/README.md

 ***

-4. Does the day of the week have a statistically significant correlation with the number of A's earned in a course?
+# 4. Does the day of the week have a statistically significant correlation with the number of A's earned in a course?

-Method:
+<b>Method:</b>
 The first objective was to work out the total number of A’s given for each day.

 Mon: 	401317